jspsych/experiment-demos/README.md

 1. *Supporting new research with jsPsych* by providing inspiration and a starting point for researchers interested in using jsPsych to develop new studies.

 ## How Do I Contribute a Study?
-1. Raise an issue [here](https://github.com/jspsych/experiment-demos/issues).
+1. Raise an issue [here](https://github.com/jspsych/experiment-demos/issues) to announce the experiment that you plan to contribute.
 Provide enough detail so that your other contributors can know which experiment you are planning to do.
 Apply label "DemoTaskDevelopment".
 Assign yourself to the issue.
-1. Make a pull request.
-Other contributors may reach out to you about adaptating or optimizing the experiment.

-## How Should My Study Be Structured?
+2. Make a branch of the experiment-demos repository.
+Add your new experiment as a subfolder at the top-level using this structure:
 ```bash
 experiment-demos
 └── my_experiment